 The Wellington-based Okewa team was started by founder and creative director Nevada Leckie.
 Nevada sums up Okewa’s philosophy as “elevating the raincoat to be the favorite thing in your wardrobe.”

 The fabric is prepared in a Bluesign®-approved mill.
-Bluesign® is a Switzerland-based environmental accreditation programme that works to maintain high environmental performance standards across textile supply chains.
+Bluesign® is a Switzerland-based environmental accreditation program that works to maintain high environmental performance standards across textile supply chains.

 - 100 % Recycled fabric